agentmorris/camera-trap-ml-survey/README.md

 # Overview

-This is a list of everything I know about machine learning and camera traps, which is presumably a subset of what&rsquo;s out there... <a href="mailto:agentmorris+cameratrapsurvey@gmail.com">email me</a> with updates, or submit pull requests.
+This is a list of everything I know about machine learning and camera traps, which is presumably a subset of what's out there... <a href="mailto:agentmorris+cameratrapsurvey@gmail.com">email me</a> with updates, or submit pull requests.
 Help me keep this page up to date!
 And tell me what I got wrong about your software and your papers!

 Maintained by [Dan Morris](http://dmorris.net).
 Disclosure of what I work on: I contribute to two projects on ML for camera traps ([MegaDetector](https://github.com/agentmorris/MegaDetector) and [Wildlife Insights](https://wildlifeinsights.org)) and an open repository for conservation data ([lila.science](https://lila.science)).
 And since I've disclosed that, I can say that although I don't filter papers for this list based on whether they use stuff I've worked on, I <i>do</i> use this list as a way of tracking how those systems are being used, so in the "papers" sections, you will see tags for a few things I want to track.